Get the Marcus mobile banking app

 • An individual who files a return for a period of less than 12 months due to a change in his or her annual accounting period.

-• An estate or trust, common trust fund, or partnership.
+• You are filing as an estate or trust, common trust fund, or partnership.

-Typically, individuals choose the deduction method that provides the largest reduction to their taxable income.
+When it comes to choosing between taking the standard deduction or itemizing your deductions, individuals typically choose the deduction method that provides the largest reduction to their taxable income.
 But taxes are complicated, and each person’s tax situation is different.
-The smart thing to do is to consult a tax professional to determine the best way to file your returns.
+If you have questions, it’s a good idea to consult a tax professional to determine the best way to file your returns.